JPIAMRTRIUMPH/MicrobialGenomics/index.md

 COINCIDE edition.

 > ## Prokaryotic microbes - Assembly, annotation, pangenome analysis and GWAS
-> This practical is part of the Microbial Genomics practical course of Utrecht University adapted for the JPIAMR COINCIDE project.
+> This practical is part of the Microbial Genomics practical course of Utrecht University adapted for the JPIAMR TRIuMPH project.
 >
 > 1. Working with genome assemblies, QC and annotation of genomes
 > 2. Pangenome analysis, genomic phylogenetic trees and GWAS